Hello and welcome to my Salomon Assassin Pro review.

 The Assassin Pro is like a beefed-up version of the Assassin.
 It’s a little bit stiffer and it’s supposed to also be lighter.
 It didn’t feel lighter on snow than the Assassin – but it certainly felt just as light – and given how light the Assassin feels, this board is very light.

 But, of course lightness isn’t everything – this board is great for anyone who likes to ride the whole mountain and ride freestyle everywhere on the mountain.
 So, if that sounds like your style, and you like the idea of a light board on top of all that, then this is a great option.
+It’s also pretty decent in powder compared to a lot of other boards in this category.

 Compared to the Assassin, it’s a little better for carving and a little better at speed and maybe a touch quicker edge-to-edge (see video below for the technical differences).
+It’s also a more aggressive feeling ride overall.

 It’s a bit too lively and a bit too stiff for beginners but for anyone at a solid high-end intermediate level and up, who likes to ride this kind of style, this is a great board.